Life Changes that May Qualify you for a Special Benefits Enrollment Period

 Changes in Residence

-Loss of Health Insurance
+Loss of Health Coverage

-1. Losing job-based coverage
+1. Losing job-based coverage.

-3. Losing eligibility for Medicaid or CHIP
+3. Losing eligibility for Medicaid or Children’s Health Insurance Program (CHIP).

-4. Losing eligibility for Medicare
+4. Losing eligibility for Medicare.

-5. Losing coverage through a family member
+5. Losing coverage through a family member, such as losing dependent or spouse eligibility.

 More Qualifying Changes

-3. Leaving incarceration
+3. Leaving incarceration.

-4. Starting or ending service as an AmeriCorps State and National, VISTA, or NCCC member
+4. Starting or ending service as an AmeriCorps State and National, VISTA, or NCCC member.

 Here's what you need to know when you experience a life event

-1. You have 31 days from the date of a life event to submit a change in your election.
+1. You have 30 days from the date of a life event to submit a change in your election.
 The day of the event is day one.
-If you don't change your election within 31 days, you won't be able to do so until the next Open Enrollment period, unless you experience a subsequent life event and submit your changes on time.
+If you don't change your election within 30 days, you won't be able to do so until the next Open Enrollment period, unless you experience a subsequent life event and submit your changes on time.

 2. You may change your 401(k) Plan and 529 College Savings Plan elections at any time during the year, regardless of whether you experience a life event.